 For more details, please see the paper:

-Snorre Andersen has handed in his Masters Thesis:
+Snorre Andersen has handed in his Masters Thesis, supervised by Jarl Giske.

 The thesis is a sensitivity analysis of the temporal resolution in a mathematical model for planktivorous mesopelagic fish.
 In addition, the genetic complexity of the model was increased by adding more genes, allowing more complex neuronal responses with better precision.

 The increased temporal resolution of each diel cycle gave higher population egg production, the only evolutionary measure of quality in the model.
 Individuals changed also more frequently between the two states 'Hungry' and 'Afraid' when allowed to do so by the increased resolution.
 However, the overall level of fear did not stabilize or converge between simulations with higher genetic complexity, higher temporal resolution or more generations.
 It was found that for almost all stages of life, the increased genetic complexity was not needed and it did not yield higher population egg production.
 Simulation time can be shortened by a factor of 10 by reducing number of generations and diel cycles even when increasing the number of time steps in each cycle.

 Scientists from the Marine Microbiology Group and the Theoretical Ecology Group at the University of Bergen recently described in PNAS how the world's most abundant organism may result from an evolutionary arms race between viruses and bacteria.